COLDWATER COUNSELING CENTER

 1. Those working as staff therapists at Coldwater Counseling Center must be in some form of analysis or depth psychotherapy acceptable to CCC that helps them monitor their own psychological issues and their countertransference reactions to patients.

-2. Caseloads are dependent on our intake volumes, but most licensed therapists carry caseloads from four to ten patients (individuals and couples), intern/associates from six to ten.
+2. Caseloads are dependent on our intake volumes, but most licensed therapists carry caseloads from four to ten patients (individuals and couples), intern/associates from eight to ten, as they are required to work a minimum of eight hours per week.
 Some see more.

 5. There are no other fees charged to licensed therapists or intern/associates.